Vincit/knex-db-manager/README.md

 adding rows to tables, which has not used id sequence to get ids.

 The function assumes that the primary key for each table is called `id`.

+Note: This method is not supported with MySQL (yet).

 > Reset sequence of database `config.knex.connection.database`: